tektoncd/pipeline/docs/install.md

 - `size`: the size of the volume (5Gi by default)
 - `storageClassName`: the [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) of the volume (default storage class by default).
 The possible values depend on the cluster configuration and the underlying infrastructure provider.

-The GCS storage bucket can be configured using a ConfigMap with the name `config-artifact-bucket` with the following attributes:
+The GCS storage bucket or the S3 bucket can be configured using a ConfigMap with the name `config-artifact-bucket` with the following attributes:

-- `location`: the address of the bucket (for example gs://mybucket)
+- `location`: the address of the bucket (for example gs://mybucket or s3://mybucket)
-- bucket.service.account.secret.name: the name of the secret that will contain the credentials for the service account with access to the bucket
+- `bucket.service.account.secret.name`: the name of the secret that will contain the credentials for the service account with access to the bucket
 - `bucket.service.account.secret.key`: the key in the secret with the required service account json.